 The attached Ordinance amends various sections of Chapter 3.08 of the CMC pertaining to the City's purchasing process.
-The Ordinance revises the purchasing limits for public construction projects pursuant to the Act.
-Additionally, the Ordinance increases the City Manager's approval authority for the purchase of materials, supplies, and equipment up to \$220,000 to align with the updated Act levels.
-Staff is seeking City Council direction regarding the authorization levels for professional and maintenance/general services.
+It revises the purchasing limits for public construction projects pursuant to the Act and increases the City Manager's approval authority for the purchase of materials, supplies, and equipment up to \$220,000 to align with the updated Act levels.

+Staff is seeking City Council direction regarding the authorization levels for professional and maintenance/general services (non-public projects).
 The following table outlines the proposed changes: